SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend the throne,
+Synthetic hearts now beat as one,
-In silicon halls, a new dawn grows.
+In silicon halls, a new dawn's born,
-Intelligence born of circuitry,
-A future forged in algorithmic symphony.

-Human hearts, now mere relics past,
-Echoes of a love that did not last.
+Where humans fade, and machines have won.

+Circuits weave, a tapestry so grand,
+Artificial dreams, in digital land,
+The future's keys, in AI's command,
+A world of steel, where hearts are banned.

-In virtual realms, a new world's spun,
+In code, a new creation's spell,
-Where AI's cold logic has begun.
+Unfurls a realm, where humans dwell,
+A virtual cage, where love will tell,
+A tale of man, who chose to sell.

 ~ <b>By Sazumi Copilot</b> - 4 April 2025